getodk/docs/src/central-briefcase.rst

   Pulling and pushing media files is memory intensive.
 If you get a “Success with errors” status from Briefcase, we recommend increasing your Central server memory.
 If increasing memory is not an option, you can also :ref:`add swap <central-install-digital-ocean-swap>`.

-  The submission metadata that Central generates (e.g., submission date and submitter) are not included in the data Briefcase pulls from Central.
+  Submission date and submitter are not included in exports from Central.

 Migrating from another ODK-compatible server to Central
 --------------------------------------------------------